Miscellaneous

 Files

-In same cases, albeit not likely, you may need to read lines of text from A file.
+In some cases, albeit not likely, you may need to read lines of text from a file.
 Cripts of course allows this to be done with C or C++ standard file APIs, but we also provide a few convenience functions to make this easier.

 do_remap()